-- The packages of type shared in the preceding table should be installed on the head nodes of a cluster using CUDA-compatible GPUs.

-- The packages of type local should be installed to all nodes that access the GPUs.
-In most cases this means that the
+The packages of type shared in the preceding table should be installed on the head nodes of a cluster using CUDA-compatible GPUs.
+The packages of type local should be installed to all nodes that access the GPUs.
+In most cases this means that the cuda-driver and cuda-dcgm packages should be installed in a software image (section 2.1.2 of the Administrator Manual).

-- nvidia-driver

-- cuda-dcgm

-- nvidia-fabric-manager

-- nvidia-fabric-manager-development

-packages should be installed in a software image (section 2.1.2 of the Administrator Manual).
-By default, BCM software images already have these packages, which means that an explicit installation by the cluster administrator should not be required.

-If a head node also accesses GPUs, then the nvidia-driver and cuda-dcgm packages should be installed on it, too.
+If a head node also accesses GPUs, then the cuda-driver and cuda-dcgm packages should be inmodule add shared cuda12.1

-For packages of type shared, the particular CUDA version that is run on the node can be selected via a modules environment command.
-For example, to select CUDA SDK version 12.8, the user can run:
+For packages of type shared, the particular CUDA version that is run on the node can be selected via a modules environment command: